-FBi trusses are cradled in column "saddles" - where we lock the truss and column into a "one piece" integral system that more effectively resists snow and wind loads.
+FBi trusses are cradled in column "saddles" - where we lock the truss and column into a "one-piece" integral system that more effectively resists snow and wind loads.
 Compare the application of an ordinary square post with our laminated column.
 With the square post, the truss simply sits on top or to the side of the post.
-To compensate for this weak connection, builders use outdated, off-center knee bracing which reduces clearance along sidewalls leaving less usable space.
+To compensate for this weak connection, other builders use outdated, off-center knee bracing, which reduces clearance along sidewalls leaving less usable space.

 Long Lasting Steel and Paint